-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again families transitioning from homelessness, shelter or transitional housing to permanent housing or independent living.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

+Support services and programs are in place to provide guidance and resources for individuals and families transitioning from homelessness, shelter or transitional housing to permanent housing or independent living.
 Housing assistance programs include, but are not limited to, Housing Choice Voucher (HCV) program, Tenant Based Rental Assistance (TBRA) voucher assistance program.
-Service programs that are available for families who have experience homelessness and to prevent them from becoming homeless again, are provided through the Permanent Supportive Housing (PSH) program, Rapid Rehousing Program (RRH) and Transitional Housing (TH) program.
+Service programs that are available for families who have experience homelessness and to prevent them from becoming homeless again, are provided through the Permanent Supportive Housing (PSH) program,

+Rapid Rehousing Program (RRH) and Transitional Housing (TH) program.